PensionBee transfer

 Part two will focus on how transferring a pension into PensionBee and making direct deposits actually work, as well as my experience with the processes.

-And in next week’s part three, I’ll discuss how my pension performed in the last year.
+And in part three, I discuss how my pension performed.

 How to open a PensionBee account

-Opening a PensionBee account is really straightforward and pretty much works in the same way as it does when opening a bank account.
+Opening a PensionBee account is really straightforward and pretty much works in the same way as it does when you open a bank account.

 You just need to go to their website, click “Get Started”, and then follow the instructions.